-I will walk you step by step on how to take a screenshot in Windows and how to use those screenshots in your blog posts.
+I walk you step by step on how to take a screenshot on a pc or laptop in Windows and how to use those screenshots in your blog posts.
 I use two free tools to take my screenshots.
 These tools are free and super easy to use.
-The first tool is Paint 3D.
+The first tool is the Paint 3D app.
 With Paint 3D, you use the print screen key on your keyboard to save the screen, then paste on to a new file and save to your computer.
-The second tool is Gimp.
+The second tool is the Gimp app.
 With Gimp, you have a screenshot feature that allows you to take an instant screenshot or a delayed screenshot.
 Once you have your screenshot, you save the image to your computer.

 - My first free tool for taking screenshots in Windows is Paint 3D.

 - How to take a screenshot with Paint 3D.

 - How to save your image in Paint 3D.

 - Video tutorial for taking screenshots with Paint 3D

 - How to upload a saved image to your blog.